-- 1. A copy of the actual published public hearing notice (full page of the newspaper with publication title and date or publisher's affidavit and a copy of the notice) for the required public hearing.
-The notice must conform to the requirements of the Citizen Participation Plan, including specifics such as the date, time, location of the hearing and the topics to be discussed. - 2.
-A copy of the actual published notice of the application(s) activities and availability of the application(s) for public review.
-This may be either a full newspaper page with the publication title and date or publisher's affidavit and a copy of the notice.
-The notice must conform to the requirements of the Citizen Participation Plan including the timing of the published notice and the information included in the notice. - 3.
-A listing of the local service providers that received written notification of the public hearing.
+- 1. A copy of the actual published public hearing notice: - a. full page of the newspaper with publication title and date; or - b. publisher's affidavit and a copy of the notice for the required public hearing; or - c. affidavit of posting (see Appendix VI), a copy of the notice for the required public hearing, and a printout/screenshot of publication of notice on applicant's website.

+The notice must conform to the requirements of the Citizen Participation Plan, including specifics such as the date, time, location of the hearing and the topics to be discussed.

+- 2. A copy of the actual published notice of the application(s) activities and availability of the application(s) for public review: - a. full newspaper page with the publication title and date; or - b. publisher's affidavit and a copy of the notice; or - c. affidavit of posting (see Appendix VI), a copy of the notice, and a printout/screenshot of publication of notice on applicant's website.

+The notice must conform to the requirements of the Citizen Participation Plan including the timing of the published notice and the information included in the notice.

+3. A listing of the local service providers that received written notification of the public hearing.
 Copies of the written notifications must be kept by the applicant and will be reviewed by TDA staff during site visits.
 Again, the written notification must conform to the requirements of the Citizen Participation Plan including specifying the date, time, and location of the hearing and the topics of discussion.